fubar2/treeval_gal/gap_finder/README.md

 ### [#4 gap_finder](https://github.com/sanger-tol/treeval/blob/dev/subworkflows/local/gap_finder.nf)

 This writes a tabix file with gap lengths added as absolute values to the end of each row of the bed file from seqtk-cutn.

 Galaxy's Jbrowse automatically indexes with tabix, and will work using a bed file, such as this workflow produces, or other feature track on the appropriate reference.

 A [prototype gap_finder workflow](https://github.com/fubar2/treeval_gal/blob/main/gap_finder/Galaxy-Workflow-gap_finder_vgp_0.ga) is now available for testing and feedback.

+This github folder contains an ecoli sample [reference](https://github.com/fubar2/treeval_gal/blob/main/gap_finder/gapsjbrowsegaps.fa) from the GTN Jbrowse tutorial.
+Gaps have been edited into [a copy](https://github.com/fubar2/treeval_gal/blob/main/gap_finder/gapsjbrowsegaps.fa) for use in the workflow.
+The [expected bed](https://github.com/fubar2/treeval_gal/blob/main/gap_finder/gapsjbrowsegaps.bed) file output can be used as a track with Jbrowse on the reference file.
+It should look like:

 ![image](https://github.com/fubar2/treeval_gal/assets/6016266/81ed1757-8a87-4e10-af4c-4f3fae83bf95)